amazon-archives/aws-full-stack-template/workshop/readme.md

 Now that you've deployed the search extension, let's test it to make sure search results are being returned properly.

+Before proceeding, either create a new goal or update one of your existing goals.
+When the search extension is deployed, it does not currently backfill the ES cluster with existing data from DynamoDB (PR request, please!).
+Creating a new goal or updating an existing one will stream the new/updated goal data to the ES cluster.

 Open the DynamoDB console and find the table associated with your goals.
-Go to the items tab and choose one of the items (a goal).
+Go to the items tab and choose the new/updated goal you just modified.
 Copy the userID and the title of the goal and make a note of them for use in a minute.

 In a new tab, open the Lambda console and look for the search function that was created as part of the extension you just ran in CloudFormation.
 It should be titled "yourextensionprojectname-Search."
 Open the Lambda function, choose the "Select a test event" dropdown towards the top, and choose "Configure test events."
 In the "Event template" dropdown, choose "Amazon API Gateway AWS Proxy."
 Here we are setting up a test for our search extension.